Don’t Buy a Laundromat Until You Know These 4 Things! | Laundromat Resource

 Don’t Buy a Laundromat Until You Know These 4 Things!

 So, you want to buy a laundromat.
 Maybe you’re like me and you’re seeking Financial Freedom Through Laundromats.
-One of the most frequent questions that I am asked in our FREE Consultation phone calls is what to look for when buying a laundromat.
+One of the most frequent questions that I am asked in our consultation phone calls is what to look for when buying a laundromat.

 There are obviously a lot of things to consider when contemplating an investment of this size.
 I will attempt to narrow it down to a detailed description of the 4 most essential things to look at before you make your investment.
 These 4 considerations will help you determine the health of the laundromat and help you ensure that it will remain profitable after your investment.